 Diverse Voices’ activities are supported by a volunteer management team which includes: Convenor, Secretary and Treasurer.

-We run training programs throughout the year for people wishing to become telephone counsellors.
+We run training programs throughout the year for people wishing to become peer supporters.
 Contact us for more information on training dates or to learn about other volunteering opportunities.

 Funding of Diverse Voices relies on government grants, individual donations, corporate sponsors, and our fundraising activities held throughout the year.
 If you wish to make an online donation now, please click the Donate button on the right side of this page.